Fiarzen/carbon_tracker/readme.md

 # 🌍 Carbon Tracker Application

 A Python-based carbon footprint tracking tool that allows users to calculate and monitor their CO₂ emissions across key areas of daily life.
+(WIP)

 ---